First Time Visiting

 If this is your first time visiting us, welcome!
 Thanks for checking out our Family Ministries page.
 We love helping families and consider children a blessing from God; it is our prayer and desire that families would deeply invest in their children so that they may place their faith and hope in Jesus.

-- Twice-monthly Cornerstone Youth Fellowship Nights (grades 4th–8th).
+In addition, we also hold twice-monthly Cornerstone Youth Fellowship Nights (grades 4th–8th) virtually via video call.
 This 1-hour call includes a short devotional, scripture discussion, prayer and group activity.

 For more information and meeting links, please email email@example.com.

 What to expect on a Sunday

 Ordinarily, Cornerstone Kids is available for children six months – 3rd grade.
 Children of all ages are also welcome to sit in the main gathering with their family or caretaker.
 A comfortable nursing area is also available for nursing mothers near the main entrance.